Team2338/computer-setup-script/readme.md

 I have not tested this script ever to update computers, as that is much easier to do manually than starting from scratch.
 I would highly recommend testing extensivly before using it to update existing installations.

 It is important to refrain from uploading installers to Github.
-Once you have the script working, zip it and distribute it via the releases section in the sidebar.
+Once you have the script working, zip it and distribute it via Google Drive (it will be too big to upload with github releases).
 Push only the script file and the configuration files.
-I also chose to hide all the files except for "RUN ME.bat"
+I also chose to hide all the files except for "RUN ME.bat" (right click, properties, check "hidden").

 ### Step 1 - IntelliJ